stephankplin1/My-Profile/README.md

 # **Recommendations**
 ### Mike McCarty (IT Instructor) - Joy has been a pleasure and incredible positive force in my class.
 For six weeks she was a exhuberant participant and made sure I stayed on track with class.

+### Stephan kplin -Joy is been nothing but a pleasure to work with and has spearheaded alot of group work

 ## To learn more about my professional experiances connect with me on LinkedIn
 ---
 ---